Head & Neck Cancer Program

 At a Glance: Our Head and Neck Cancer Program

 Your head and neck are home to not only the brain and parts of the spinal cord, but a bona fide command center where breathing and digestion are initiated; where thoughts and emotions are conveyed through expressions, words, speech, even singing.
 It’s the region of the body largely responsible for how you survive, interact, and find emotional, social, and spiritual fulfillment.

-This is why it’s important that you trust your head and neck cancer to a team who can give you everything you need, and anticipate those needs in real time.
+This is why it’s important that you trust your head and neck cancer to a team who can give you everything you need and can anticipate those needs in real time.
 Our robust team includes:

 - Expert ear, nose, and throat (ENT) surgeons who can remove tumors and repair their damage

 - Radiation oncologists who can shrink stubborn lesions next to vital or fragile structures

 - Medical oncologists who deliver medicines that can stop cancer cells from dividing

 Our multidisciplinary team of physicians ensures you can get specialized, comprehensive care without having to leave our campus in central Phoenix.
 We also have speech-language pathologists on staff who will work to help you retain your ability to eat, drink, and speak.

 In addition to our experienced team of oncology experts, you’ll have access to a globally-ranked center for neurology and neurosurgery, along with the complete medical specialties, at St. Joseph’s Hospital and Medical Center.
 We know the prospect of fighting head and neck cancer can be frightening, but it’s not one you have to face alone.

 We know that the prospect of fighting head and neck cancer can be frightening, but it’s not one you have to face alone.
 Call (602) 406-6949 to speak with our nurse navigator, and find an ally in your fight.